-Saving for future is something that every person with an income considers, be it for that new car you were dreaming about all your life, the new place, your child’s education or maybe you want another vacation with your spouse.
-The easiest solution that anybody opts for is the fixed deposits.
-Fixed deposit generally gets you 5-6% percent interest on the sum after tax.
+Saving for the future is something that every person with an income considers, be it for that new car you were dreaming about all your life, the new place, your child’s education or maybe you want another vacation with your spouse.
+The easiest solution that anybody opts for is fixed deposits.
+A fixed deposit generally gets you 5-6% percent interest on the sum after tax.
 The bank ties down your money for a significant time and charges 0 to 1 percent as a fine if you are in need of money and break the fixed deposit before maturity.
 You put away, a large chunk of your savings and over time you see taxes and fines nibbling it away, all this time you can’t help but feel like a kid waiting in front of a glass display at store, parting with his favorite toy.

 Liquid funds make a great escape to this.
 You invest your money, without your money actually being locked in.
-With greater interest, about 8-9 percent on average, it gives more profit even after tax.
+With greater interest, about 8-9 percent on average, gives more profit even after tax.

 In addition to this, Liquid funds engage your cash in better use, giving you better returns and less money in your bank account to spend.
 The more money you have in hand, the more you spend.

-An investor looking for better returns prefers liquid funds over fixed deposit.
+An investor looking for better returns prefers liquid funds over a fixed deposit.
 So, why people do not invest more in liquid funds than fixed deposit if it’s more capable of giving profits?
 It actually simple, whenever people hear about investing in mutual funds, all they can think of the risk of losing their money due to unpredictability involving in the market.
 Most people are too afraid to test the waters, hearing all the sorry tales of people losing money in wrong deals.
 Additionally, people have never been advised properly by bank agents, because this works against their interest.

 Why do people save money in Fixed deposits?